1187 Ojai Street Fillmore, California 93015

-A consulting company specializing in organizational development, farm management systems, land use entitlement, facilitation, project coordination and creative collaboration.
+An Organizational Development and Communications company specializing in succession and multi-generational organizational development, farm management systems, land use entitlement, facilitation, project coordination and creative collaboration.

 *President, GreenSource Incorporated March 1996 to Present

-Partial Client List: Fillmore and Western Railway, Ventura County Economic Development Collaborative, Small Business Development Center – Ventura County, The Ventura County Film Commission, The City of Oxnard, CA, Ag Land Investments, The City of Fillmore, CA
+Partial Client List: Fillmore and Western Railway, Economic Development Collaborative, Small Business Development Center, The Ventura County Film Commission, The City of Oxnard, CA, Ag Land Investments, The City of Fillmore, CA

 *Project Manager, ‘The GreenSource Project’ August 1993 to September 2003